IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumestorageclass.md

 vdisk protection must be disabled globally or for the specific child pools to be used.{: attention}

-  For more information about high availability limitations, see [Limitations](../release_notes/limitations.md).
+For more information about high availability limitations, see [Limitations](../release_notes/limitations.md).{: tip}

-  For more information about high availability requirements, see [Compatibility and requirements](../installation/install_compatibility_requirements.md).
+For more information about high availability requirements, see [Compatibility and requirements](../installation/install_compatibility_requirements.md).{: tip}

 - The `allowVolumeExpansion` parameter is optional but is necessary for using volume expansion.
 The default value is _false_.

-  **Note:** Be sure to set the value to _true_ to allow volume expansion.
+Be sure to set the value to _true_ to allow volume expansion.{: attention}

 - The `csi.storage.k8s.io/fstype` parameter is optional.
 The values that are allowed are _ext4_ or _xfs_.
 The default value is _ext4_.
 - The `volume_name_prefix` parameter is optional.